 The CFPB encourages hiring managers to use non-competitive hiring authorities.
-Per the CFPB's Schedule A(u) Directive, if an applicant with eligibility under a hiring authority that takes disability into account is selected, OHC-Talent Acquisition and Staffing team provides guidance to the hiring manager on how the individual may be appointed.
+If an applicant with eligibility under a hiring authority that takes disability into account is selected, the OHC Talent Acquisition and Staffing team provides guidance to the hiring manager on how the individual may be appointed.
 If the candidates with disabilities meet minimum qualifications and provide the appropriate eligibility documentation and are sourced through vacancy announcements on USAJobs, they are referred to the hiring manager for consideration.
 This determination is made by the CFPB's third-party service provider, Department of Treasury's Bureau of the Fiscal Service (BFS).
-If a hiring manager identifies a position that they would like to fill outside of the vacancy announcement procedures, the CFPB's OHC Selective Placement Program Coordinator in partnership with the Staffing Specialists in OHC work with the hiring manager to identify eligible candidates from pre-approved disability resume databases, such as the WRP database and existing registries housed on www.max.gov, as outlined in the CFPB's Schedule A(u) Directive.
+If a hiring manager identifies a position that they would like to fill outside of the vacancy announcement procedures, the CFPB's OHC Selective Placement Program Coordinator in partnership with the Staffing Specialists in OHC work with the hiring manager to identify eligible and qualified candidates from pre-approved disability resume databases, such as OPM's Agency Talent Portal.
 When a vacancy announcement is not used, the eligibility is either determined by the third-party database, verified by the OHC Selective Placement Program Coordinator and OHC Talent Acquisition and Staffing team or by review of the medical documentation submitted by the applicant.
-The hiring managers for these positions are provided with an overview of the hiring authorities that take disability into account prior to and throughout the hiring process, and they are provided with resumes of eligible disabled candidates for consideration if available.
+The hiring managers for these positions are provided with an overview of the hiring authorities that take disability into account prior to and throughout the hiring process, and they are provided with resumes of eligible candidates with disabilities for consideration, if available.
 All eligibility documentation is collected by OHC for verification.
 No medical documentation is sent to or shared with the hiring manager.